sandeep-pediredla/Car-Insurance-Subcribe-Prediction/README.md

 ## Exploratory data analysis:

 Understanding of data, find patterns within the data & basic high level insights into data.
-If a ML model efficeny changed, in this case EDA helps by having a quick look what changed in data.

 We have used Jupyter Notebook for Exploratory data analysis.